 - Walk to lunch.

-- Park your car in the furthest parking spot and walk to your destination.
+- Park your car in the farthest parking spot and walk to where you’re going.

 - Use the stairs instead of the escalator or elevator.

-- Get off the bus or subway a few stops early and walk the rest of the way to where you’re going.
+- Get off the bus or subway a few stops early.
+Walk the rest of the way to where you’re going.

-- Make appointments in your planner or set reminders on your phone to remind yourself to take a 10-minute walking break.
+- Set reminders on your phone to remind yourself to take a 10-minute walking break.

 - Form a walking club with friends.

-- Wear a pedometer (a device that tracks your steps) or use a fitness tracker such as a Fitbit®, every day.
+- Wear a pedometer (a device that tracks your steps) or use a fitness tracker, such as a Fitbit®, every day.
 Using these devices can help encourage you to increase your daily steps.
 You can also download health and fitness apps to your phone that track your steps and physical activity, such as: